 "% South Glass"

 The % of south glass values are for the combined first and second floors only and are indicative of the amount of winter solar gain.
 The percentage is the square footage of the first and second floor south glass divided by the square footage of the first and second floor areas.
 As a rule, homes with smaller footprints and two stories (one can be a daylight basement) have higher percentages of south glass or solar gain.
+Since windows are getting better (higher r-values) and homes getting tighter, homes need less south glass and less thermal mass to make the house comfortable and low-energy - that results in lower construction costs as well so don't be discouraged by design with 7-8% south glass.
+And for the homes with higher amounts of glass, it's often recommended to cut back on the south glass anyway - when the Custom Energy Specs are prepared, Sun Plans will make a recommendation for the climate in which the house will be constructed.

 It is easy to reduce south glass for hot climates that require less solar gain.
 Custom Energy Specs that come with orders for Construction Prints and CAD Files will advise of any recommended changes in south glass (or overhang length) required for your location.
 The adaptations advised are normally minor and can be accomplished by the builder as a “field change.”
 It is more difficult to add south glass for cold climates so choosing a design with a higher percentage of south glass is therefore more crucial.
 Sometimes south glass can be increased, but as there can be structural implications, this should not be done without assistance from design professionals.